gdmarmerola/gdmarmerola.github.io/about.md

 **Dimensionality reduction and clustering:** how can we visualize and interpret structure in our data, aiming to explain it to business stakeholders?
 Can we do better than simple K-Means clustering and PCA?
 What similarity measures, algorithms and representations would make this possible?

-**Causal Inference:** in industry, a sizeable chunk of projects start when someone in your organization asks for your help aswering what-if questions such as:
+**Causal Inference:** in industry, a sizeable chunk of projects start when someone in your organization asks for your help answering what-if questions such as:
 * *what would happen if we lowered prices?*
 * *if we recommended product A instead of B, would our revenue grow?*
 * *if we sent e-mails to our customers instead of calling them, what would happen to our conversion rate?*